Cairn Terrier Grooming Guide

 Cairn Terriers have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Cairn Terrier's coat healthy and help you bond with your dog.

-With a typical weight of 13-14 lbs and lifespan of 13-15 yrs, the Cairn Terrier requires thoughtful care tailored to their specific breed characteristics.
+13-14 lbs adult size, 13-15 yrs life expectancy — and the Cairn Terrier has a health and temperament footprint that is worth reading on its own terms.
 Prospective Cairn Terrier owners should know that this small terrier breed demands an informed approach to nutrition, exercise, and preventive health management.

 Brushing & Coat Care